Common Beach Insects

 Now that the summer is here and the country is starting to open up again, it’s time to start thinking about one of our favorite past-times: spending a nice, relaxing day at the beach.

-You can tell you’re dealing with sand flies instead of mosquitoes mainly in what they leave behind -- mosquito bites leave a red, irritated welt, while sandfly bites are small, painful, and typically appear clustered together.
+You can tell you’re dealing with sandflies instead of mosquitoes mainly by what they leave behind -- mosquito bites leave a red, irritated welt, while sandfly bites are small, painful, and typically appear clustered together.

-One of the reasons people get sand flies and mosquitoes confused at the beach is because mosquitoes are also a common insect that can be found along the shoreline.
-We probably don’t need to go into too much detail about these pests, since they are known nation-wide.
+One of the reasons people get sand flies and mosquitoes confused at the beach is that mosquitoes are also common insects that can be found along the shoreline.
+We probably don’t need to go into too much detail about these pests, since they are known nationwide.
 Suffice it to say that when you go to the beach, you can find these everywhere.

 Another common pest is the sand flea.
 While “sand flea” is a common name applied to a lot of different beach pests, the term most accurately refers to a species from the family Talitridae.
 This technically isn’t a flea at all but is instead a small crustacean that lives in the sand, typically near the high-tide mark.
 In many respects, they resemble tiny shrimp that can be anywhere from a quarter-inch to almost a full inch in length.
 These sand fleas are also known as sandhoppers because they can jump up to almost a foot in height.